Courses

 EX 280 COACHING METHODS 3.0 Credit(s)

 This course investigates effective coaching methods from a physiologic, psychological, and administrative framework.
 Students will be guided through an analysis of contemporary research and critical evaluation of current practices resulting in the development of an applied personal coaching methodology.
 In the process this course addresses the promotion of interpersonal skills and the understanding of individual differences as they relate to effective sport coaching practice.
-Prerequisite: EX Major, EX-100 Prerequisite: EX-100
+Prerequisite: EX-100

 Offered: Fall & Spring Semesters All Years